u1f383/u1f383.github.io/_posts/2025-03-02-a-series-of-io_uring-pbuf-vulnerabilities.md

 categories: linux
 ---

-In this post, we will analyze several vulnerabilities related to io_uring pubf, all of which have been proven to be exploitable in kernelCTF or Pwn2Own.
+In this post, we will analyze several vulnerabilities related to io_uring pbuf, all of which have been proven to be exploitable in kernelCTF or Pwn2Own.

 ## 1. CVE-2024-0582 - io_uring/kbuf: defer release of mapped buffer rings